 Among the most beautiful ones is the Grotto of Buontalenti, which accurately reproduces the natural elements of a cave in the playful style typical of Mannerism.

-The gardens were created to please the eyes and the mind, providing fun and entertainment to those who walk along their tree-lined streets and among their many fountains.
+Boboli gardens were created to please the eyes and the mind, providing fun and entertainment to those who walk along their tree-lined streets and among their many fountains.

-The Boboli Gardens are a luxurious place, where culture and entertainment are intertwined and where mind and soul can be satisfied together.
+They are a luxurious place, where culture and entertainment are intertwined and where mind and soul can be satisfied together.

 Dan Brown is fascinated by the Boboli Gardens, and they play quite an important role in his 2013 novel Inferno, as Robert Langdon and Sienna Brooks escape through their pathways.